 Cromwell’s Bridge… the good, the bad and poor Richards table….

 The good.
 This bridge was built by the Catholic Sir Richard Shireburne to aid the Anglian parishioners of “Mytton Church” to cross the river to go to services.

 Poor Richard.
 Cromwell came north to subdue Catholics.
 He moved his cannon across this bridge by removing the stone railings.
 Ever since it has been called “Cromwell’s Bridge”.
 Even so his nemeses the Catholic Sir Richard Sherburne paid for and built it only to have it passed down in history as Cromwell bridge.

 Lower Hodder Bridge

 This is the bridge below across the Hodder in the same area.
 The Hodder and Ribble meet downstream which was once called “mythye” from the old Saxon meaning of a confluence of rivers.
-Now is is called Hodderfoot, meaning at the foot of the Hodder where it flows into the Ribble River.
+Now is called Hodderfoot, meaning at the foot of the Hodder where it flows into the Ribble River.